Antelope-Memento/antelope_memento_api/README.md

 Arguments: none.

-Returns a JSON object with `status` and `errormsg` fields.
-Status is boolean, and if it's false, errormsg is mandatory and explaining the problem.
+Returns a JSON object with `status` and `diff` fields.
+Status is boolean and `diff` indicates how long in milliseconds the database is behind the real time.

 ### `/get_transaction`